CypherpunkArmory/grid/README.md

 Module, we have to pass it in explicity.

 Maybe Terraform 0.12 solves this - it makes a lot of changes to HCL.

+## Tagging Resources

+Each resource should be tagged with _at least_ two tags - it's "Name" and it's "District"

+"District" is either "city" or "sea"

+City servers run Userland / Foxhole infrastructure - NOT USER WORKLOADS Sea servers run user workloads.

+The main distinction is that Sea servers have limited monitoring and logging.

+Some resources are also tagged with "Usage" - "Usage" is either "app" or "infra"

+"app" Usage indicates that a resource is used for actually executing a particular app, "infra" indicates that it's infrastructure or tooling support.

+Individual containers and resource are labeled with the "app" they support.